-The third version of the Integrated Waste Management Plan (IWMP) has been formulated by Chand Environmental Consultants cc (Chand) on behalf of Cape Agulhas Municipality to address the challenge of waste management in Cape Agulhas, home to some 26,315 people.
-The IWMP is a statutory requirement of the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) that has been promulgated and came into effect on 1 July 2009 and that has as its goal the transformation of the current methodology of waste management, i.e. collection and disposal, to a sustainable practice focusing on waste avoidance and environmental sustainability.
+The third version of the Integrated Waste Management Plan (IWMP) has been formulated by Chand Environmental Consultants cc (Chand) on behalf of Cape Agulhas Municipality to address the challenge of waste management in Cape Agulhas, home to 33,038 people.
+The IWMP is a statutory requirement of the National Environmental Management: Waste Act, 2008 (NEM:WA, Act No. 59 of 2008) that has been promulgated and came into effect on 1 July 2009 and that has as its goal the transformation of the current methodology of waste management, i.e. collection and disposal, to a sustainable practice focusing on waste avoidance and environmental sustainability.
 Implementation of this IWMP will be through municipal by-laws and in accordance with an implementation schedule.
+The purpose of the 2020 revision of the 3rd Generation IWMP, is to update the IWMP with the changing environment and keeping the working document current.